madhav-madhusoodanan/blockchain/classes/guide.md

 # Cryptography ideas
 1. implement the <a href ="https://github.com/signalapp/libsignal-protocol-javascript"> Signal app cryptography </a>
+2. gpu/asic resistance -> smart contract must be turing complete, 1 block mustn't fit in the cache

 # Smart contract ideas
-1. it can be written in any lang, starting with javascript -> python -> c/c++ -> etc...
+1. it can be written in any lang, starting with javascript -> python -> c/c++ -> etc...(markdown/latex?)
 2. it must be transpiled into JSON (some sort of bytecode representation for now)
 3. will be processed on a sandboxed code execution engine (mostly gonna be <a href="https://www.github.com/engineer-man/piston"> Piston </a>)
 4. learn more to develop this, will have to build modules for the same purpose
 5. prolly even need a web page that can graphically do the job and outputs bytecode (like ibm-q)
+6. consider a contract like an NFT. if it changes, then its invalidated and the runner is not rewarded